UCSC-Treehouse/r-intro-2/docs/data_frames.md

 ### Tip {- .tip}

-The *path* to the file on our server is `"download/clinical_TumorCompendium_v10_PolyA_2019-07-25.tsv"`.
-This says, starting from your working directory, look in the directory `download` for the file `clinical_TumorCompendium_v10_PolyA_2019-07-25.tsv`.
-The steps in the path are separated by `/`.
+The *path* to the file on our server is `"selected_metadata.tsv"`.
+This says the file `"selected_metadata.tsv"` is in your working directory.
+Sometimes a file is in a subdirectory, in which case the file and directory names are  separated by `/`.
 Your working directory is shown at the top of the console pane.
 The path needed might be different on your own computer, depending where you downloaded the file.

-One way to work out the correct path is to find the file in the file browser pane, click on it and select "Import Dataset...".
+One way to work out the correct path is to find the file in the file browser pane.

 <img src="figures/import.png" width="50%" style="display: block; margin: auto auto auto 0;" />